aswinckr/figma-cursor/README.md

 <img width="1482" alt="Figma Cursor" src="https://github.com/user-attachments/assets/795d12b2-ada4-4df2-970d-7c977d603fa3">

+You can access the plugin directly from the Figma community - [Link to plugin](https://www.figma.com/community/plugin/1434599500152464568/figma-to-cursor)

 # Figma To Cursor Plugin

 This plugin allows you to copy all the properties of any group or frame and its child layers in Figma, enabling easy recreation in code using Cursor.